 Transportation and Parking at Disneyland

-If you are visiting the park each day from an off-site location that is not a Disney-affiliated resort or hotel, parking can cost $25 or more per day.
+Speaking of transportation, if you are visiting the park each day from an off-site location that is not a Disney-affiliated resort or hotel, parking can cost $25 or more per day.
 A great perk for Disney resort guests is free theme park parking, but they pay for overnight parking at Disney hotels.

-Restaurants and Dining at Disneyland
+Restaurants and Dining at Disney

-Disney Suites and Villas
+Home Cooked Meals at Disney Vacation Suites and Villas

-If you are staying at a hotel suite or villa that provides a kitchen, your most cost-efficient option is buying groceries to prepare family meals and snacks for the day.
+If you are staying at a Disney hotel suite or villa that provides a kitchen, your most cost-efficient option is buying groceries to prepare family meals and snacks for the day.
 Stock up on affordable on-the-go snacks and utilize a full kitchen for cooking at home.

 Quick Service Eateries